eanderson-ei/utilization-tracker-2/README.md

 *Near term*

 - [ ] Add % to My Projects to see time spent relative to MEH
+- [ ] Add compare to planned to see time spent relative to planned (allocation table)
 - [ ] Change date range in My Projects from today's month to last valid date's month
 - [ ] Format hours in Entries table to floats rather than strings
-- [ ] Clear click data when selecting new employee
+- [ ] Clear click data when selecting new employee in Projects chart
 - [ ] Fix employee name store when two or more people are in the app (use session variable in Flask instead of dcc.Store).
-- [ ] Fix projects chart not updating when new dates are selected in drill-down mode.
 - [ ] Add allocation table
   - [x] Add all months to table display
   - [x] Sort months